EduardoN/Synapse_AdventureWorks2019/documentation/Create_Synapse_Workspace.md

 Search for Synapse in the search box on the top of the Azure portal and click on Azure Synapse Analytics.

-In the Azure Synapse Analytics page you will see the Workspace you just created.
+In the Azure Synapse Analytics page, you will see the Workspace you just created.
 Click on it and then click on Open Synapse Studio.

 ![Connect To GitHub](./../images/ConnectToGitHub.png)

-Once on Synapse Studio, lets set up a code repository.
+Once on Synapse Studio, let's set up a code repository.

 Click on the Data tab on the left. on the Data page expand the dropdown Synapse live on the top and click on Set up code repository.

 ![Connect To GitHub](./../images/ConnectToGitHubI.png)

 The Configure a repository panel opens on the left.
 Select the repository type.
 I am connecting this workspace to this very GitHub repo.
-If you select GitHub then enter the repository owner anc click Continue at the bottom.
+If you select GitHub then enter the repository owner and click Continue at the bottom.

 ![Connect To GitHub](./../images/ConnectToGitHubII.png)